 Remember the old adage ‘Pre-planning prevents poor performance’?

 We need to talk about pre-planning.
 The Bank Holiday season has already begun and with that comes a fragmented workforce.
 People add days on here and there to the weekends and until the summer is over, there is rarely a week when everyone is at work at the same time.
-As a consultant you are likely to be working across teams and so the consistency and follow through becomes more difficult.
+As a construction claims consultant, you are likely to be working across teams and so the consistency and follow through becomes more difficult.
 So, how do you manage it?

 My recommendation is good old back to basics – pre-planning.
 Whether you choose to use technology to help you to plan like Trello Boards, or great team talking tools like Slack or Whats App groups or even if you just use a good old notepad and pen, it is really important to plan and track.